-- 3. Enter the group name of the new Operational Content to be added.
-When you want to change the group name entered in this step, see 6.5.1 Changing the group of Operational Content. - 4.
-Change the access permission group or JP1 resource group to be set for the new Operational Content to be added.
+3. Enter the group name of the new Operational Content to be added.

+When you want to change the group name entered in this step, see 6.5.1 Changing the group of Operational Content and 6.5.2 Integrating the group of Operational Content.

+- 4. Change the access permission group or JP1 resource group to be set for the new Operational Content to be added.
 Clicking an access permission group name opens the Check Access Permission Groups window.
 In this window, you can check the definition of the corresponding access permission group. - 5.
 Click the OK button.